What is IPv4 (Internet Protocol Version 4)?

 What are the benefits of IPv6?

-While increasing the pool of addresses is one of the most often-talked about benefit of IPv6, there are other important technological changes in IPv6 that will improve the IP protocol:
+While increasing the pool of addresses is one of the most often-talked-about benefits of IPv6, there are other important technological changes in IPv6 that will improve the IP protocol: